Fifth Gen Survivor: 2000 Honda Prelude – Sold?

 The Honda Prelude occupies a unique spot in enthusiasts’ hearts as a car that was always quite good, but not necessarily great enough to unseat other dominant sports cars from the era.
 Of course, Honda also chose to make its siblings over at Acura the more maniacal performance variants of the family, with the Integra GS-R and Type R often winning magazine-sponsored showdowns.
 Still, a fifth-generation Prelude will always be a fine driver, especially if you can find one in stock condition.
-This 2000 Honda Prelude listed here on Craigslist in Greensboro, North Carolina, remains in largely factory condition aside from some nicely integrated stereo modifications, and is listed for $5,900.
+This 2000 Honda Prelude listed recently on Craigslist in Greensboro, North Carolina, remains in largely factory condition aside from some nicely integrated stereo modifications and is listed for $5,900.
 Checking the Hagerty Insurance Online Valuation Tool confirms this private seller has priced the Prelude below the current #3 “Good” estimate of $7,000 of an SH model, perhaps as a means of deduction due to the automatic transmission and base trim configuration.
-If you need some late-generation Prelude in your life, contact the seller via the listing here.

 As front-drivers, the Prelude may have already been outclassed in some minds by the likes of the Mazda RX-7 and Nissan 300ZX.
 But the Prelude also wasn’t quite gunning for those cars, which were built to be performance cars first, and not much else thereafter.
 The Prelude, meanwhile, gave you all the reliability and comfort that any mainstream Honda could deliver with sharper handling and certainly a more grin-inducing engine.
 And, beginning in ’99, the Prelude received a five horsepower bump, growing to 200 horsepower in the manual transmission examples, and 195 in automatic cars.
 Unfortunately, Honda was building so many good performance cars at the time, the Prelude was handily overshadowed.
 The EM1 Civic Si and contemporary Accord coupe (along with the aforementioned Acura products) – available with the V6 and silky manual transmission – both helped to seal the Prelude’s fate as it became increasingly irrelevant.